mirrimiau/jumpusaurus/README.md

 to advance as far as possible in the game.
 So basically smooth slopes at first, then bigger and bigger mountains and valleys.

 Logic written with javascript and visualized in html.
-To use download both files and tun .html file in a browser.
+To use download both files and run .html file in a browser.
 Refreshing creates a new random map.
 After each iteration of the map, an info bubble appears to give the actual map data that would be used by the game.